harihaysrun/coffee/README.md

 5. Sift through the listings in the discover box
 6. Change regions to see shops in specific locations

-## Test Case 2A: Coffee Randomiser
+## Test Case 2A: "I'm just here for the coffee, not the shops"
 1. From the main page, click on the "Coffee Randomiser" button
 2. If you're not interested in the recommendation, click on "Give me another one" to generate another suggestion
 3. Once satisfied, click on "Take Me There"

-## Test Case 2B: Coffee Randomiser
+## Test Case 2B: "Cool shops, now what should I drink?"
 1. Click on the "Coffee Randomiser" button on the top right hand corner of the nav bar
 2. If you're not interested in the recommendation, click on "Give me another one" to generate another suggestion
 3. Once satisfied, click on "Take Me There"